Top ranked special educational needs solicitors

 You should prepare for the Annual Review by writing your own report and making it as detailed as possible.
 You should state what you want for your child and provide as much evidence as possible to support your view.
 You can also request for the head teacher to ask any professionals who know your child and to write a report and/or attend the Annual Review meeting.

-After the Annual Review the head teacher will submit a report with any recommendations to amend the EHCP/Statement to the local authority.
-If the local authority amends the EHCP/Statement and you are still unhappy with the description of your child’s educational needs, the educational support and/or placement, you can appeal to the Special Educational Needs and Disability Tribunal (SENDIST).
+After the Annual Review the head teacher will submit a report with any recommendations to amend the EHCP to the local authority.
+If the local authority amends the EHCP and you are still unhappy with the description of your child’s educational needs, the educational support and/or placement, you can appeal to the Special Educational Needs and Disability Tribunal (SENDIST).
 You can also appeal to the SENDIST if the authority decides not to make any amendments.

 We can help you to prepare for the Annual Review.
 We can help you to draft your report and advise on which experts to invite to the meeting.
 We can also help you through the entire appeal process.
 Get in touch with one of our dedicated special educational needs solicitors now on 0800 884 0723 or email senexpertsolicitors@boyesturner.com.